Members

 Associate Professor Arianne Reis

-Dr Arianne Reis is an Associate Profession in Leisure and Recreation Studies at the School of Health Sciences.
+Dr Arianne Reis is an Associate Professor in Leisure and Recreation Studies at the School of Health Sciences.
 Her current research focuses on the ways active leisure can promote healthy living and social justice.
 Dr Reis is also engaged in research examining student learning experiences, particularly focused on student mental wellbeing.

 Distinguished Professor Andre Renzaho